1. Home

 8/10

-The Dacia Jogger is a fairly unique proposition on this list.
+The Dacia Jogger is an unusual proposition on this list.
 For instance, there aren't many cars here that can seat seven people: only the far larger Kia Sorento can manage that.
 And there are fewer still - none in fact - that can do so for less than the price of a Vauxhall Corsa.
 This thing is a genuine bargain.

 Okay, so the sixth- and seventh seats in the Jogger are better suited to occasional use than regular use due to the tight space that surrounds them, but having them there in reserve can be very handy indeed when your kids demand an impromptu playdate.
 As is often the case in a Dacia, the cabin is fairly no-frills in terms of its quality and finish, but that's entirely forgivable given the low price.

 The hybrid system on offer pairs a 1.6-litre petrol engine with a pair of electric motors to deliver 140PS.
-Performance is entirely reasonable, and the system makes the car capable of an official WLTP fuel economy figure of 57.7mpg.
+Performance is entirely reasonable, and the system makes the car capable of an official WLTP fuel economy figure of up to 58.9mpg.
 That's a very reasonable return.
 The Jogger is a reasonably comfortable and easy car to drive, too.

 5. Honda Civic